 Certain data elements are not available in the Source system.
-These can be hardcoded before inserting them in the receivables interface table e.g., Ledger Name, Business Unit, Accounting Rule, Invoice Rule, Payment Term, Remit-To address etc.
+These can be hardcoded before inserting them in the receivables interface table, e.g., Ledger Name, Business Unit, Accounting Rule, Invoice Rule, Payment Term, Remit-To address, etc.

 Massaged data is available to import in the Receivable interface table.
-Middleware should use web service functionality to load data in interface table, then call Auto invoice functionality to import data by source as multiple billing platforms in Oracle Cloud Receivable.
+Middleware should use web service functionality to load data in the interface table, then call Auto invoice functionality to import data by source as multiple billing platforms in Oracle Cloud Receivable.

 There are three stages where errors should be identified.

 Staging table: Here, data is inserted from the source system.
-There is a possibility of an error while inserting data, like insufficient data where fetched data is not as per the staging table field, or the connection is broken.
+There is a possibility of an error while inserting data, like insufficient data where fetched data is not as per the staging table field or the connection is broken.
 These errors should be identified by middleware and notified to process owners.

 Processes should be designed to correct the data at the source system and re-process it, or UI should be designed to correct this erroneous data in the staging table by the user.